hjkruger-shoprite/azure-clpe-tools/README.md

 ## Contributing

-1. Create a feature branch from `IntegrationTesting`
+1. Create a feature branch from `integrationtesting`
 2. Make your changes
 3. Test thoroughly in the Integration environment
-4. Submit a pull request to `IntegrationTesting`
+4. Submit a pull request to `integrationtesting`

 ## License